VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

-Post15-03-2025, 19:07 Subject: Rough idle 2.5 V6 TDI BDG Quote
+Post15-03-2025, 19:07 Subject: Rough Idle 2.5 V6 TDI BDG Engine Quote

-"The injection timing is now almost constantly at approximately 7 degrees after top dead center (TDC), and only occasionally jumps back to 2 degrees after TDC.
-What's strange is that the valve for injection start is constantly at 100.2%.
+"As a result, the injection timing is now almost constantly around 7 degrees after top dead center (TDC), and only occasionally jumps back to 2 degrees after TDC.
+What's strange is that the valve for injection start is consistently at 100.2%.
 Even when it briefly jumps to 2 degrees after TDC.
 It makes absolutely no sense.
-As mentioned, if you increase the RPM to 900 or higher, the valve also regulates normally."
-I think the pump probably has some kind of problem.
+As mentioned, if you increase the RPM to 900 or higher, the valve also regulates normally.
+I now believe that the pump has some kind of problem."

 Back to top Profile PM